Macron urges calm after French minister contracts coronavirus

 Macron visited a paediatric hospital on Tuesday and urged the French people to stay calm after signs of panic buying of staple goods in and around Paris.
 But he cautioned: "We're only at the beginning of this epidemic."

-The coronavirus has infected more than 1,400 people in France and killed 30.
+The coronavirus has now infected 1,784 people in France and killed 33, the head of the country’s public health service, Jerome Salomon, said on Tuesday evening.
 Riester became the first French government minister to go down with the coronavirus.
 He said he had been tested on Monday afternoon after feeling flu-like symptoms.

 He attended last Wednesday's cabinet meeting, chaired by Macron, and sessions last week in parliament where five lawmakers have tested positive.
 A policy of no handshakes between ministers was already in place by then.
 This week's cabinet meeting was still due to take place, an official at the prime minister's Matignon office said.